The digestive system includes the esophagus, stomach, liver, pancreas, gallbladder, small intestine and large intestine.

 - Strictureplasty — the strictured/narrowed area is widened without any intestinal removal

-- Bowel resection — the damaged part of the small or large intestine is removed and the healthy ends surgically attached
+- Bowel resection — the damaged part of the small intestine is removed and the healthy ends surgically attached

 - Large intestine removal — as the name implies, the large intestine is removed and an external pouch is attached for the collection of waste draining out of the body.
 The patient must empty the pouch several times a day for the rest of their lives